-For a student to be considered for admission to the Honors Program in Neuroscience, he or she must meet the general College requirements for admission to such programs.
-In addition to the general requirements, a student must present the work from their independent study at the Centenary College Student Research Forum.
-In collaboration with the supervising faculty member, the
+For a student to be considered for admission to the Honors Program in Neuroscience, they must meet the general College requirements for admission to such programs.
+In addition to the general requirements, a student must complete an additional four credit hours of independent study credit.
+In collaboration with the supervising faculty member, the student must prepare a written summary of their project in the form of a Journal of Neuroscience article that will be archived by the Neuroscience Program.
+Finally, students must present their work at the Centenary College Student Research Forum.